murkl/arch-os/docs/CONTRIBUTING.md

 ├── arch-os-2.0.0/                       Arch OS as a machine runs it │   ├── oak                              the runtime
 │   ├── oak.yaml                         the product
-│   └── modules/                         Installer and Recovery
-├── arch-os-2.0.0-x86_64.tar.gz          the folder above, as one file ├── arch-os-2.0.0-x86_64.iso             the bootable image
-└── smoke/                               the console, as the boot test saw it
+│   └── modules/                         Installer, Recovery and Imager ├── arch-os-2.0.0-x86_64.tar.gz          the folder above, as one file ├── arch-os-2.0.0-x86_64.iso             the bootable image └── smoke/                               the console, as the boot test saw it